Improving Your Estate

 Offer support to cleaning up your estate

-The Council will assist in the provision of supplies to Resident Groups, such as cleaning tools, and waste disposal support for your estate initiatives.
-If you wish to organise this type of event, please contact Estate Management on 01-414 9000 or email email@example.com.
+The Council may assist in the provision of supplies to Resident Groups, such as cleaning tools, and waste disposal support for approved estate initiatives.
+If you wish to organise this type of event, please contact Estate Management on 01-414 9000 or email firstname.lastname@example.org.

 Estate Offices will meet with all new tenants to welcome them and make them aware of community facilities in the area they will be living.
 A tenancy pack will be provided which will explain their tenancy obligations, issues/advice in respect of maintenance of their dwelling including useful contact numbers.
 The Tenancy Pack is available to download at the bottom of this page.